 Bateman's is a 17th century house set in the stunning landscape of the Sussex Weald.
-Bought by Rudyard Kipling and his wife, who fell in love with the house at first sight, it became a much loved family home.
-Discover the personal stories of Rudyard Kipling, his wife Carrie and their three children as you explore the house at Bateman's.
+Bought by Rudyard Kipling and his wife, who fell in love with the house at first sight, it became a family home.

 Step back in time in Kipling's study

 As you enter the study it almost feels as though Kipling has just left to return at any moment.
 The book-lined walls, his messy desk covered in ink spots and the day bed, with its cigarette burns, are evidence that this was very much his space.